fzyzcjy/flutter_convenient_test/doc/blogs/save_time.md

 ##### Short description of the blog

 Testing is of critical importance, but it has been time-consuming, especially for end-to-end/integration tests.
-In this blog, we discuss where the time is wasted, and an open-source solution (https://github.com/fzyzcjy/flutter_convenient_test) to reduce the waste.
+In this blog, we discuss where the time is wasted, including time to locate bug causes, lack of retryability, and flakiness.
+We then demonstrate an open-source solution (https://github.com/fzyzcjy/flutter_convenient_test) to the problem.
+(Disclaimer: I wrote that package, but this is a blog about why and how to reduce time-wasting, instead of an ad saying the package is so awesome.)